 I have been making this breakfast ‘aloo poori’ aka ‘poori sabji’ often lately.
 You can count ‘often’ since the start of 2017.
 But I realized that I haven’t shared it on my blog yet.
 So I decided to share this.

-However, I was also waiting for a perfect timing to share this, such as some festival.
-So I planned to share this before the festival of ‘Karwa Chauth’ which was celebrated yesterday.
-However, that couldn’t be done last week due to some work commitments.
-But I guess, it’s never too late to share a good recipe.
+However, I was also waiting for a perfect timing to share this, such as some festival or a celebration.
+So I planned to share this before the New year 2020.
+It’s never too late to share a good recipe.
 Right?

 What is Poori?